gkunthara/plaid-web-extension/README.md

 Plaid is putting Personal in "Personal Finance", allowing developers to build a slew of hyper personalized applications.

 Feel free to clone this repo and extend the current functionality.
-Some potential extensions that would be cool are:
+Some potential extensions that would be useful are:

 * An app that analyzes your income, spending history, and debt to determine if you can afford to buy/rent a home while browsing Zillow.
 * An app that automatically writes your investment data to a Google Sheet